Time Management Training Courses

 - Remember that just because you are invited to a meeting, you don’t need to attend.
 Do not automatically accept meeting requests.
 Stop and think about whether it will be a good use of time or if there is some other way of participating (sending in an email update) that would be more efficient.

-- Before the meeting explain that you have to leave at a certain time.
+- Before the meeting, explain that you have to leave at a certain time.
 This means that you can leave without appearing rude, and will discourage time-wasting.

-With clarity on your most impactful, important tasks you can create a plan to allow you to spend more time on them.
+Once you know that, you can create a plan to allow you to spend more time on them.

 The Pareto principle is also known as the 80:20 rule.